-- transactedOneWay When a reference is marked as transactedOneWay, any OneWay invocation messages MUST be transacted as part of a client global transaction.
-When a reference is marked as transactedOneWay, any OneWay invocation messages MUST be transacted as part of a client global transaction.
-[POL90008] If the client component is not configured to run under a global transaction or if the binding does not support transactional message sending, then a reference MUST NOT be marked as transactedOneWay.If the client component is not configured to run under a global transaction or if the binding does not support transactional message sending, then a reference MUST NOT be marked as transactedOneWay.
-[POL90009] If a service is marked as transactedOneWay, any OneWay invocation message MUST be received from the transport binding in a transacted fashion, under the target service's global transaction.
-If a service is marked as transactedOneWay, any OneWay invocation message MUST be received from the transport binding in a transacted fashion, under the target service's global transaction.
-[POL90010] The receipt of the message from the binding is not committed until the service transaction commits; if the service transaction is rolled back the the message remains available for receipt under a different service transaction.
-If the component is not configured to run under a global transaction or if the binding does not support transactional message receipt, then a service MUST NOT be marked as transactedOneWay.
-If the component is not configured to run under a global transaction or if the binding does not support transactional message receipt, then a service MUST NOT be marked as transactedOneWay.
+- 1908 When a client uses a reference and sends a OneWay message then any client transaction context is not 1909 propagated.
+However, the OneWay invocation on the reference can itself be transacted.
+Similarly, from a - 1910 service perspective, any received OneWay message cannot propagate a transaction context but the - 1911 delivery of the OneWay message can be transacted.
+A transacted OneWay message is a one-way - 1912 message that because of the capability of the service or reference binding can be enqueued (from a - 1913 client perspective) or dequeued (from a service perspective) as part of a global transaction. - 1914 SCA defines two mutually exclusive implementation intents, transactedOneWay and - 1915 immediateOneWay, that determine whether OneWay messages are transacted or delivered immediately. - 1916 Either of these intents can be attached to the sca:service or sca:reference elements or they can be 1917 attached to the sca:component element, indicating that the intent applies to any service or reference 1918 element children. - 1919 The intents are defined as follows: - 1920 transactedOneWay - When a reference is marked as transactedOneWay, any OneWay invocation • 1921 messages MUST be transacted as part of a client global transaction.
+[POL90008] If the client component is not configured to run under a global transaction or if the binding does not 1922 support transactional message sending, then a reference MUST NOT be marked as 1923 1924 transactedOneWay.
+[POL90009] If a service is marked as transactedOneWay, any OneWay 1925 invocation message MUST be received from the transport binding in a transacted fashion, under the 1926 target service's global transaction.
+[POL90010] The receipt of the message from the binding is not 1927 committed until the service transaction commits; if the service transaction is rolled back the the 1928 message remains available for receipt under a different service transaction.
+If the component is not configured to run under a global transaction or if the binding does not support transactional message 1929 1930 receipt, then a service MUST NOT be marked as transactedOneWay.
 [POL90011] - immediateOneWay When applied to a reference indicates that any OneWay invocation messages MUST be sent immediately regardless of any client transaction.
-When applied to a reference indicates that any OneWay invocation messages MUST be sent immediately regardless of any client-transaction.
 [POL90012] When applied to a service indicates that any OneWay invocation MUST be received immediately regardless of any target service transaction.
-[POL90013] The outcome of any transaction under which an immediateOneWay message is processed has no effect on the processing (sending or receipt) of that message.

-The absence of either intent leads to runtime-specific behavior.
+[POL90013] The outcome of any transaction under which an - immediateOneWay message is processed has no effect on the processing (sending or receipt) of that message. - The absence of either intent leads to runtime-specific behavior.
 The SCA runtime can send or receive a OneWay message immediately or as part of any sender/receiver transaction.
-The results of combining this intent and the managedTransaction implementation policy of the component sending or receiving the transacted OneWay invocation are summarized low.below in Table 9-1.

-transacted/immediate intent managedTransaction (client or service implementation intent) Results transactedOneWay managedTransaction.global OneWay interaction (either client message enqueue or target service dequeue) is committed as part of the global transaction. transactedOneWay managedTransaction.local or noManagedTransaction If a transactedOneWay intent is combined with the managedTransaction.local or noManagedTransaction implementation intents for either a reference or a service then an error MUST be raised during deployment.
-If a transactedOneWay intent is combined with the managedTransaction.local or noManagedTransaction implementation intents for either a reference or a service then an error MUST be raised during deployment.
+The results of combining this intent and the managedTransaction implementation policy of the component sending or receiving - 1940 the transacted OneWay invocation are summarized low.below in Table 9-1. - 1941 transacted/immediate intent managedTransaction (client or service implementation intent) Results transactedOneWay managedTransaction.global OneWay interaction (either client message enqueue or target service dequeue) is committed as part of the global transaction. transactedOneWay managedTransaction.local or noManagedTransaction If a transactedOneWay intent is combined with the managedTransaction.local or noManagedTransaction implementation intents for either a reference or a service then an error MUST be raised during deployment.
 [POL90027] immediateOneWay Any value of managedTransaction The OneWay interaction occurs immediately and is not transacted. <absent></absent> Any value of managedTransaction Runtime-specific behavior.
 The SCA runtime can send or receive a OneWay message immediately or as part of any sender/receiver transaction.

-Table 9-1 Transacted OneWay interaction intent

-The formal definitions of these intents are in the Intent Definitions appendix.
+- 1942 Table 9-1 Transacted OneWay interaction intent - 1943 - 1944 The formal definitions of these intents are in the Intent Definitions appendix.

-9.6 Transaction interaction policies
+1945 9.6 Transaction interaction policies